praclet/ctf_osint/challenges/level02/albatraoz/albatraoz.md

 Good job agent, Electrolab was indeed the place where wandre and Catnity used to meet up.
 Too bad they didnt left the place untouched, all the equipment is gone.
-We managed to get our hands on a usb stick hidden inside Electrolab's post box;
+We managed to get our hands on a usb stick hidden inside Electrolab's post box.
-The usb key contains a password protected archive, however, we didnt manage to bruteforce the password.
+That key contains a password protected archive, however, we haven' been able to bruteforce the password.
 There seems to be another file can you work with, agent?

 To solve this challenge, submit the SHA-256 hash of the archive_password.
 Pay attention to capitals.